Low-rank passthrough neural networks: Overview

-In this work we observe that the state passthrough allows for a systematic decoupling of the network state size from the number of parameters: since by default the state vector passes mostly unaltered through the layers, each layer can be made simple enough to be described only by a small number of parameters without affecting the overall memory capacity of the network.
-This effectively spreads the computation over the depth or time dimension of the network, but without making the network "thin" (as proposed, for instance, by \citet{Srivastava2015}).

-To the best of our knowledge, this systematic decoupling has not been described in a systematic way, although it has been exploited by some convolutional passthrough architectures for image recognition \citep{Srivastava2015, He2015} or algorithmic tasks \citep{Kaiser2015}, or architectures with addressable read-write memory \citep{Graves2014, Gregor2015, Neelakantan2015, Kurach2015, Danihelka2016}.
+In this work we observe that the state passthrough allows for a systematic decoupling of the network state size from the number of parameters: since by default the state vector passes mostly unaltered through the layers, each layer can be made simple enough to be described only by a small number of parameters without affecting the overall memory capacity of the network, effectively spreading the computation over the depth or time dimension of the network, but without making the network "thin".
+This has been exploited by some convolutional passthrough architectures \citep{Srivastava2015, He2015, Kaiser2015}, or architectures with addressable read-write memory \citep{Graves2014, Danihelka2016}.

-In this work we introduce an unified view of passthrough architectures, describe their state size-parameter size decoupling property, propose simple but effective low-dimensional parametrizations that exploit this decoupling based on low-rank or low-rank plus diagonal matrix decompositions.
-Our approach extends the LSTM architecture with a single projection layer by \citet{Sak2014} which has been applied to speech recognition, natural language modeling \citep{Jozefowicz2016}, video analysis \citep{Sun2015} et cetera.
-We provide experimental evaluation of our approach on GRU and Highway Network architectures on various machine learning tasks, including a near state of the art result for the hard task of sequential randomly-permuted MNIST image recognition \citep{Le2015}.
+In this work we propose simple but effective low-dimensional parametrizations that exploit this decoupling based on low-rank or low-rank plus diagonal matrix decompositions.
+Our approach extends the LSTM architecture with a single projection layer by \citet{Sak2014} which has been applied to speech recognition, natural language modeling \citep{Jozefowicz2016}, video analysis \citep{Sun2015}, etc. We provide experimental evaluation of our approach on GRU and LSTM architectures on various machine learning tasks, including a near state of the art result for the hard task of sequential randomly-permuted MNIST image recognition \citep{Le2015}.